banner

 • Introduction

-By definition, costing is the process of assigning value to all resources used in the production of goods and services, including materials, labor and other costs associated with production.
-In garment manufacturing, costing is the process of combining all expenses incurred in the making of a garment—including the direct labor cost, materials cost, conversion costs and overhead cost.
+Generally, costing means assigning value to all resources used in the production of goods and services, including raw material, labor and even shipping or marketing costs.
+In costing for garment manufacturing, we typically combine all expenses incurred in the making of a garment—including direct labor costs, material costs, conversion costs and overhead costs.

-In this article, we will explain the definition and components of garment costing, its importance, the various costing stages in the fashion industry, and how you can use enterprise resource planning systems to reduce production costs.
+In this article, we will not just discuss the definition and components of apparel costing but also explain the various costing stages in the fashion industry, and how you can use modern digital data systems to manage your production costs.

 • What is ‘manufacturing cost’?